 - 4. Related offenses

-California Penal Code 653 PC says that it is a crime if a person either tattoos or offers to tattoo a person under the age of 18 years.1
+California Penal Code 653 PC says that it is a crime if you either tattoo or offer to tattoo a person under the age of 18 years.1

 Under PC 653, “to tattoo” means: